myusernamedm/gcode-modifier/README.md

 A Windows 11 desktop application for modifying G-Code exported from **Bambu Studio** to reduce oozing and stringing during multi-material toolchange travel.

+# WARNING - THIS APP HAS NOT UNDERGONE QUALITY CONTROL AND GENERATED G-CODE SHOULD BE REVIEWED MANUALLY BEFORE USE TO VERIFY CORRECTNESS.

 ---

 ## The Problem